DannyBen/loadrunner/README.md

-Building Handlers
+Building Hooks
 --------------------------------------------------

-When running the server, it will look for handlers (executable scripts) in the `./handlers` directory, using one of these format:
+When running the server, it will look for hooks (executable scripts) in the `./hooks` directory, using one of these format:

-    handlers/global
+    hooks/global
-    handlers/<repo name>/global
+    hooks/<repo name>/global
-    handlers/<repo name>/<event type>
+    hooks/<repo name>/<event type>
-    handlers/<repo name>/<event type>@branch=<branch name>
+    hooks/<repo name>/<event type>@branch=<branch name>
-    handlers/<repo name>/<event type>@tag=<branch name>
+    hooks/<repo name>/<event type>@tag=<branch name>

 For example:

-    handlers/global
+    hooks/global
-    handlers/myrepo/global
+    hooks/myrepo/global
-    handlers/myrepo/push
+    hooks/myrepo/push
-    handlers/myrepo/push@branch=master
+    hooks/myrepo/push@branch=master
-    handlers/myrepo/push@tag=release
+    hooks/myrepo/push@tag=release

-When none of the handlers are found, LoadRunner will respond with a list of handlers it was looking for, so you can use this response to figure out what it needs.
+When none of the hooks are found, LoadRunner will respond with a list of hooks it was looking for, so you can use this response to figure out what it needs.

-The handlers can be written in any language, and should simply be executables.
+The hooks can be written in any language, and should simply be executables.

 ### Environment Variables

-These environment variables are available to your handlers:
+These environment variables are available to your hooks:

 - `LOADRUNNER_REPO`
 - `LOADRUNNER_EVENT`